AgustinCB/blogposts/varlog/Docker_and_node_made_easy/content.md

 I think most of that code explains by itself, with the exception of the `build` method.
 Some comments there:

-1. I'm using the external libraries `tar-fs` to deal with tar files and `docker-node-api` to deal with the docker API.
+1. I'm using two external libraries: `tar-fs` to deal with tar files and `docker-node-api` to deal with the docker API.
 2. I don't include in the docker file the content of the node_modules folder.
 3. I don't actually create a Dockerfile in the user filesystem, but add it into the tar stream that will be passed to docker.
 No need to slow things down by saving to disk.
 4. The function `promisifyStream` receives an stream and returns a `Promise` that succeeds after the event `end` is fired and is rejected if the event `error` happened.
 On `data`, it prints the content in the terminal, so you can see the progress of the build.
+5. You can see the content of the instructions file [here](https://github.com/AgustinCB/dockering/blob/5877efe77ec1be4a76fd3efbf42690aab01a76a2/src/instructions.ts) although that's not necessary to understand how this works.

 The usage of that class is exactly what we were looking for.
-You can see the content of the instructions file [here](https://github.com/AgustinCB/dockering/blob/5877efe77ec1be4a76fd3efbf42690aab01a76a2/src/instructions.ts) although that's not necessary to understand how this works.

 ## Command line interface